sonuphysics/esta25/docs/tutorials.md

 ```

-- generate displacements from atomic positions in the poscar for vibrational calculations.
+- Generate displacements from atomic positions in the poscar for vibrational calculations.

 ``` py
 import numpy as np